abc-research/challenge2023/_pages/learn.md

 - [Download the dataset](https://ieee-dataport.org/competitions/nurse-care-activity-recognition-challenge-datasets-2022-0)

-edit this part
-The training and testing dataset contains accelerometer data and care record data of 5 users ( 8, 13, 14, 15, 25), which were collected on May and June, 2018.
-Training and testing data were separated in 70~30 ratio based on each user data.
-Participants are required to propose their pipelines, predict and submit the activity label for the testing dataset.

-The goal of the Nurse Care Activity Recognition Challenge is to recognize the daily activities of a caregiver/nurse in a healthcare facility based on the accelerometer data collected from smartphones.
-Participants utilize accelerometer data and its activity labels in training files, propose the methods to extract features from these data, and then feed to their own model.
-Finally, each team needs to use their model to predict the activity based on the accelerometer data following by the timestamp in the test data.

-The training and testing dataset contains accelerometer data of 12 users (2, 3, 4, 5, 6, 7, 9, 12, 17, 19, 21, and 22), which were collected on May and June, 2018.
-The training data is provided with the activities labels, which describe the users’ activities before 18th June, 2018.
-The testing data was the accelerometer data acquired on 18th June and afterward.
-Participants are required to propose their pipelines, predict and submit the activity label for the testing dataset.

-## Evaluation
-Accuracy will be used as the performance measure.
-Submissions will be evaluated by the average of the accuracy of macro activity classification (ma) and the average accuracy of micro-activity classification (mi).
-That is (ma+mi)/2.

-The average accuracy of micro-activity classification is based on the multi-label accuracy formula.
-The accuracy of one sample is given by the number of correct labels predicted divided by the number of total true and predicted labels (cardinality of the union).

 ## Evaluation
 Participants are required to propose their pipelines, predict and submit the activity label for the testing dataset as shown in the [tutorial](https://colab.research.google.com/drive/1euqLhhsb21bbOETWMY9DkUcue6t33j1j?usp=sharing).
 The test submission folder contains test time stamps that you need to predict for each user.
 The files contain time stamps, and activity_type_ids and the columns are filled up with zero as shown in Table 3 below.